Rule 5122-40-05 | Personnel.

 (2) The program sponsor need not be a licensed physician.
 If the program sponsor is not a licensed physician, the opioid treatment program will employ a licensed physician for the position of medical director.

 (B) Each opioid treatment program shall have a designated medical director.

-(1) The medical director shall be a physician licensed to practice medicine or osteopathy in the state of Ohio and shall have either:
+(1) The medical director will be a physician licensed to practice medicine or osteopathy in the state of Ohio and will have either: